 On Monday, May 13th, exactly eight and a half years after his passing, I visited Jhonn Balance’s memorial in Cumbria.
 A fund was set up a couple of years back, via The Woodland Trust, for an acre of woodland to be dedicated to Balance.
 Coincidentally, one of their plantations was very close to where Jhonn’s ashes were scattered in 2005, so this was chosen by Ian Johnstone (Balance’s partner) as the site, which has a post with a plaque on it for Jhonn.
 The site is next to Bassenthwaite Lake, a few miles out of Keswick and very close to St Bega’s church.
 As we (my partner T and myself, Ian being out of the country and unfortunately unable to join us) made our way across the first field towards the church we were hit by a fierce hailstorm that disappeared as quickly as it had arrived.
 St Bega’s church is dwarfed by massive yew trees and, as a backdrop, the mighty Great Dodd mountain behind it.
 The church faces the lake and at the lake’s edge stands the hawthorn where Jhonn’s ashes were scattered.
 It is a beautiful place, desolate but not bleak, the only sound of songbirds.
 We stood by the tree for a while, bearing the icy, ferocious wind coming off the lake, then made our way – with difficulty, due to some of the area being an absolute quagmire – through one patch of woodland, across another field and into The Woodland Trust’s Church Plantation.
 Jhonn’s plaque lies near the path, amongst the peace of the trees.
 To be there, after months of planning and saving, a 450 mile drive and all the years of inspiration and guidance that Balance’s work has given me, was intensely emotional.
-Check Ian’s website for details of how to find the memorial (and for his wonderful art); it is well worth getting muddy for!
+Check Ian’s website for details of how to find the memorial (and for his wonderful art).

 Back home now in Cornwall, I have submitted The Ferocious Night to Ellen Datlow for the short open reading period for her new horror anthology, Fearful Symmetries.
 The story is longer than her preferred length, due to shortage of space, but I thought it was worth a go.
 And writer Rob Harkess has reviewed Urban Occult, with some kind words for my contribution: “The anthology covers everything from creepy golem-children, through a people eating house, to moving tattoo jigsaw.
 In fact, Pieces by Julie Travis, for which the latter is the subject, is one of the outstanding stories of the collection.”.
 Thanks, Rob!